AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

 This is a tool to automatically generate PowerPoint presentations with OpenAI's gpt-3.5-turbo-0301 model (ChatGPT) and python-PPTX.

+## TODO

+- Model selection option
+- Fix GUI freezing issues
+- Create new directory for each presentation

 ## Setup

 1. Install the following packages: